 Highlights of Larry Biegler's group include further development of the reduced Hessian SQP (rSQP) strategy along several directions.
 The FORTRAN version of the rSQP strategy has been used for optimization of black box units including PDE based models involving convection and diffusion.
-Examples of this include CVD reactors (Greg Itle), PSA systems (Ling Jiang) as well as other fluid flow systems (Cong Xu).
-Moreover, Andreas Waechter is developing and refining a barrier (interior point) NLP method, called IPOPT, based on many of these SQP concepts.
-This has been used to solve problems with rSQP that incorporates a number of specialized decomposition strategies and high levels of abstraction for a wide variety of applications.
+Examples of this include CVD reactors (Greg Itle) and will include PSA systems (Ling Jiang) as well as other fluid flow systems (Cong Xu).
+Currently, Andreas Waechter is developing and refining barrier (interior point) NLP method, called IPOPT, based on many of these SQP concepts.
+This has been used to solve problems with over 500,000 variables.
+In parallel to this effort, Roscoe Bartlett is developing a C++ environment for rSQP that incorporates a number of specialized decomposition strategies and high levels of abstraction.
 Both are described below.

 In addition, Yi-dong Lang has developed a user-friendly version of dynamic optimization methods.
 In particular, they have extended these codes to exploit sparsity and are using them to tackle dynamic optimization problems including batch polymerization, crystallization and parameter estimation.
 This software, called DynoPC, runs under Windows with a GUI interface.
 It has been distributed to several CAPD members and can now be downloaded through an ftp server.
 Please contact lang+@andrew.cmu.edu or biegler@cmu.edu for more information.
 Currently, this approach is being extended to include parameter estimation problems, including the evaluation of confidence regions.
 This package will be enhanced further by incorporating the ESO CAPE-OPEN modeling standards currently used in gProms.
-In a parallel, effort we are working with researchers from the Technical University of Berlin on the OCOMA package, which incorporates these dynamic optimization strategies using MATLAB interfaces.

-In the area of reactor network synthesis, Bill Rooney and Shehzaad Kauchali have developed a new linear programming based algorithm for the construction of attainable regions. \In addition, for his PhD thesis, Bill modified the flexibility approach of Grossmann and coworkers to deal with uncertainty associated with nonlinear model parameters.
+In the area of reactor network synthesis, Bill Rooney and Shehzaad Kauchali have developed a new linear programming based algorithm for the construction of attainable regions.
+In addition, Bill has modified the flexibility approach of Grossmann and coworkers to deal with uncertainty associated with nonlinear model parameters.
 This strategy incorporates nonlinear confidence regions into the uncertainty description in an efficient way and leads to a more realistic characterization of the impact of model uncertainty.
 He has also extended this to problems where uncertainty falls into two categories: one that is compensated by feedback and another that requires a robust design.
 Finally, Nikhil Arora has demonstrated the use of efficiently derived M-estimators for data reconciliation problems and gross error detection.
 These approaches are statistically tuned using the Akaike Information Criterion and perform very well compared to combinatorial approaches.
 Currently, he is developing a robust NLP algorithm for this class of problems.

-Ignacio Grossmann's group has been involved in the following developments:
+Ignacio Grossmann's group has been busy writing or revising manuscripts.
+Some of the major developments are the following: